javadr/PyTorch-CIFAR10/README.md

 <img src="images/cifar10-ConfusionMatrix.png" alt="Confusion Matrix" width="70%" />

-As it is obvious, the most confused ones are `cat` and `dog` images.
+Although the most misclassified classes are `bird` and `cat`, as it is obvious, the most confused ones with each other are `cat` and `dog` images.

 ### Misclassification Samples